 He got off to a good start as a college journalist, landing a top position on the staff of the campus daily, the Indiana Daily Student (IDS), during his first semester and by spring becoming the paper’s first ever freshman sports editor.

 Then he inadvertently witnessed an early I.U.
 New Left action and came away politicized.
 A tiny group of students called the Fair Play for Cuba Committee (FPCC), protesting the U.S. naval blockade of Cuba during the missile crisis of fall ’62, were jeered, harassed, and threatened by a crowd of several thousand hostile students.
-Jim came away shocked and later became a lifelong supporter of the Cuban Revolution.
+Jim came away profoundly horrified and later would become a lifelong supporter of the Cuban Revolution.

 As an activist, Jim leaned toward dramatic action in matters political.
 A few years after, Students for a Democratic Society (SDS) was organized at I.U., and Jim joined up.
 The group, opposed to the Vietnam War, had adopted a policy of open meetings, open mike.
 On one occasion a conservative student leader took advantage and filibustered a meeting with a pro-war rant.